Skip To Main Content

 A district alternative school or program of choice may differ from the traditional educational program in its academic emphasis, sequence of curriculum, educational philosophy, instructional strategy, structure, setting, size, scheduling, targeted student population, decision-making process, and/or other components.
 All alternative schools or programs of choice shall offer enrolled students the opportunity to acquire the knowledge and skills necessary to achieve district content standards in core academic subjects and shall provide access to the course of study required for high school graduation.

 Any staff member, parent/guardian of any student, or other interested person may request the Board to establish an alternative school or program of choice.
 The Superintendent or designee shall establish procedures and criteria for reviewing proposals.
-Based on such criteria, he/she shall evaluate all proposals received and present his/her recommendation to the Board for action.
+Based on such criteria, the Superintendent or designee shall evaluate all proposals received and may present a recommendation to the Board for action.

 As necessary to provide flexibility to alternative schools or programs of choice to improve student performance and/or streamline operations, the Superintendent or designee may request that the Superintendent of Public Instruction waive any provision of the Education Code except provisions specified in Education Code 58509.